Now the Goodsons moved nearer to

 house

 is afire."
 And indeed it was.
-It just took more than a flaming
+Unflappable Arkansawyers were stoic about a flaming roof.

 the Attaway family, so that today the road up to their Old Place is